wso2/product-ei/samples/message-router/README.md

 ```

-### Manipulating Headers
+#### Manipulating Headers

-For every request you will notice following is getting printed in the log.
+For every request, you will notice following is getting printed in the log.
 Please refer to the setXFwdForHeader() function in the RoutingService.bal for more information about manipulating headers.

 ```